 Business and Law Clinic

-The Business and Law Clinic enables UWE Bristol Law School students to provide free legal advice services to members of the community.
+The Business and Law Clinic enables UWE Bristol Law School students to provide pro bono (free) legal advice services to members of the community.
 Find out how you can:

 What is pro bono?